Teen Titans: Earth One: Volume One

 Sixteen years before the start of the series, a spaceship crashes on Earth.
 A group of humans investigates the accident and finds an alien couple with an infant.
 With the father already dead and the mother on the verge of dying, the group takes the baby away.

 In New Mexico, a young girl named Raven wakes up from visions of the spaceship crashing.
 She does not believe her dreams mean anything, but her grandfather disagrees, telling her that it is time for her to go out to the world.
 In Monument, Oregon, four children start their first day of high school.
-Tara Markov, a troubled child with an alcoholic mother, Garfield "Gar" Logan, a boy worried about skipping two grades, Victor "Vic" Stone, a boy whose mother, Elinore Stone, has high expectations for him, and Joseph "Joey" Wilson, an extremely gifted boy who finds high school boring.
+Tara Markov, a troubled child with an alcoholic mother, Garfield "Gar" Logan, a boy worried about skipping two grades, Victor "Vic" Stone, a boy whose mother, Elinore Stone, has high expectations for him, and Joseph "Joey" Wilson, a gifted boy who finds high school boring.

 Throughout the rest of the day, the children find out that they have superpowers.
 Vic discovers a liquid metal trying to cover his body, Tara has geokinesis, and Gar's skin turns green and becomes catlike in appearance after coming in contact with his pet cat.
 The moment their new capabilities fully flourish, they all say "Am Starfire.
 Need help" at the same time.
 Back in New Mexico, Raven's grandfather takes her to a secret location.
 Along the way, she tells him that she has been dreaming with the four children.
 A female being also appears in her dreams.
 They arrive at a cave where Raven's grandfather has been recording his own visions, which tell him that Raven will be the one who saves the teens.

 The children's parents come together in secret, seeming to know something that the kids do not.
 Elinore tells them to contain the situation, but everybody is having doubts.
 Steven, Gar's father, even threatens to call the police, prompting Elinore to kill him.
 Slade, Joey's father, tries to back out, but she threatens to tell Joey of his shady past if he does not cooperate.
 She knows someone has been triggering the children's abilities and plans on stopping it.